Jesús Montero: Minor leagues

 On July 2, 2006, Montero, an amateur free agent, signed a professional contract with the New York Yankees of Major League Baseball (MLB), receiving a $1.6 million signing bonus.
 Baseball America considered Montero to be the best player available and the best power hitter in the 2006 international free agent class.
 In 2007, at age 17, Montero made his professional debut in Minor League Baseball for the Gulf Coast Yankees of the Rookie-level Gulf Coast League.
 As a result of his performance, the Yankees invited Montero to spring training in 2008, where he hit a home run in his only at bat before being assigned to minor league camp.
-He spent the 2008 season with the Charleston RiverDogs of the Class A South Atlantic League, where he batted .326 with 17 home runs and 87 runs batted in (RBIs), with two stolen bases.
-Baseball America rated Montero as the Yankees' second best prospect after the 2008 season.
+He spent the 2008 season with the Charleston RiverDogs of the Single–A South Atlantic League, where he batted .326 with 17 home runs and 87 runs batted in (RBIs), with two stolen bases.
+Montero was named to the All-Star Futures Game, which features baseball's best minor league prospects.
+Baseball America rated him as the Yankees' second best prospect and best power hitter after the 2008 season.

-Montero began the 2009 season with the Tampa Yankees, the Class A-Advanced Florida State League affiliate of the Yankees.
-On June 3, 2009, the Yankees promoted Montero the Trenton Thunder of the Class AA Eastern League.
+Montero began the 2009 season with the Tampa Yankees, the High–A Florida State League affiliate of the Yankees.
+On June 3, 2009, the Yankees promoted Montero to the Trenton Thunder of the Double–A Eastern League.
 He hit .317 with nine home runs and 33 RBIs in 44 games with the Thunder.
 Despite having played only a portion of the 2009 season in Trenton, Montero was added to the Eastern League All-Star roster.
 Baseball America ranked Montero as the third-best prospect in baseball at midseason in 2009.
-He was named to appear in the All-Star Futures Game for the second year in a row, which features baseball's best minor league prospects.
+He was named to appear in the All-Star Futures Game for the second year in a row.
 Montero's season ended prematurely when he sustained a broken finger while catching.